#Original

 "The Perfect Specimen" – Ethan Walker | Flight Lead, Stickler for Rules

-Ethan (SAINT): "Laser Flight, this is Saint.
+Ethan (SAINT): "Razor Flight, this is Saint.
 30 seconds to target penetration.
 Maintain formation."

 Age: 21 (Enrolled at the earliest possible age due to family tradition)